ICARION-Project/ICARION/docs/ARCHITECTURE.md

 4. **Reliability**: Comprehensive test coverage, validation suite, schema validation, error handling
 5. **Usability**: Intuitive JSON configuration, extensive documentation

+## Core Concepts (v1.0)

+- **SimulationEngine as conductor:** Owns the timestep loop and delegates; physics behavior comes from injected strategies (integrator, collisions, reactions, forces).
+- **Strategy everywhere:** Integrators, collision/reaction handlers, and field providers are interchangeable strategies chosen by factories from the JSON config (RK4/RK45/Boris; HSS/EHSS/Langevin; CPU/GPU variants).
+- **ForceRegistry as composite:** Active forces are registered once and executed as a composite over the SoA ensemble each step.
+Adding a new force = implement interface + register; the engine loop stays unchanged.
+- **SSOT config:** JSON + schema is the single source of truth; factories derive domains, fields, and physics switches directly from it.
+No hidden hardcoded defaults.
+- **Domain-centric:** Each domain owns geometry/environment/field model; DomainManager resolves per-ion domain state and hands the correct strategies to the engine.
+- **CPU/GPU split with transparent fallback:** CPU paths are canonical; GPU helpers wrap the same strategies and take over only when enabled/thresholded, otherwise falling back without diverging user logic.

 ## Module Structure
 ```
 src/